nitroshare/nitroshare-desktop/README.md

         cmake ..
         make

-5. The NitroShare binary will be in the current directory and can be run with:
+5. The NitroShare binary will be in the `src` directory and can be run with:

-        ./nitroshare
+        src/nitroshare

 #### Windows 7, 8, & 8.1